chromiumembedded/cef/tools/distrib/win/README.redistrib.txt

     This file contains non-localized resources required for Chrome Developer Tools.
 Without this file Chrome Developer Tools will not function.

-* FFmpeg audio and video support.
-  * ffmpegsumo.dll
-    Without this file HTML5 audio and video will not function.

 * Angle and Direct3D support.
   * d3dcompiler_43.dll (required for Windows XP)
   * d3dcompiler_47.dll (required for Windows Vista and newer)